Menu

 On 16 July 2023, the Russian government issued a presidential decree temporarily transferring the management of our Russian business – Baltika Breweries – to the Russian Federal Agency for State Property Management.
 According to the presidential decree, Carlsberg retains title to the shares in Baltika Breweries, but otherwise no longer has any control or influence over the management of the business.

 As a result of the he loss of control the investment was fully written down and previous years’ accumulated currency translation and hedging losses were reclassified to the income statement.
 The loss from the discontinued operation in 2023 amounted to DKK 47,748m.
+Read more about the accounting treatment of Russia in the Annual Report, pages 103-104.

 We continue to take all possible actions, including legal, to protect assets and operations.